Follow Us On:

 - To protect people from the injustice of bureaucracy and the government an ombudsman was appointed in June 1981, who could convey the complaints of the people.

 - Few steps were taken to model the economic system on Islamic lines.
-For instance, the enforcement of Zakat and Ushar system.
+For instance, the enforcement of the Zakat and Usher system.
 Zakat is annually deducted from saving accounts and GDP funds when received, on the first Ramazan.
-Ushar was collected from those Landlords who’s yield exceeded 948 kg of wheat.
+Usher was collected from those Landlords whose yield exceeded 948 kg of wheat.

-Institutions like Industrial Corporation of Pakistan, N.I.T. and House building finance corporation were made to eradicate usury they were organized on principle of ‘partnership’ instead of fixed interest.
+Institutions like Industrial Corporation of Pakistan, N.I.T., and House building finance corporation were made to eradicate usury they were organized on the principle of ‘partnership’ instead of fixed interest.
 All banks opened profit and loss sharing accounts and all saving accounts were converted into P.L.S. accounts.

-- The Qadianies were prohibited from using Muslim names of persons, mosque etc. they were prohibited for all their practices to be named as Islamic.
-Under the president’s ordinance if they wanted to live in Pakistan, they will have to accept their non-Muslim identity.
+- The Qadianis were prohibited from using Muslim names of persons, mosques, etc. they were prohibited for all their practices to be named Islamic.
+Under the president’s ordinance, if they wanted to live in Pakistan, they will have to accept their non-Muslim identity.

-- Imposition of Sharia was the main slogan of Zia government.
-When Zia got differences with Junejo, in 1988, he dissolved Junejo’s government and to satisfy the public minds he issued Sharia ordinance on June 15, 1988.
-According to it sharia was declared as the supreme law of the country and sharia courts were authorized to decide whether the laws in force are repugnant to Islam or not.
-Ulema were given the rights to appear before the court of law.
-Mufti was appointed by federal government to have his opinion on issues relating to sharia.
-An educational commission was proposed which was to recommend education system in accordance with the teachings of Islam.
+- The imposition of Sharia was the main slogan of the Zia government.
+When Zia got different from Junejo, in 1988, he dissolved Junejo’s government, and to satisfy the public minds he issued Sharia ordinance on June 15, 1988.
+According to it, sharia was declared as the supreme law of the country and sharia courts were authorized to decide whether the laws in force are repugnant to Islam or not.
+Ulema was given the right to appear before the court of law.
+Mufti was appointed by the federal government to have his opinion on issues relating to sharia.
+An educational commission was proposed which was to recommend the education system in accordance with the teachings of Islam.
 To promote Islamic values media was utilized and Islamic Ideological Council was proposed.

 General Zia is a controversial figure in the history of Pakistan.
 He was opposed by the elite class of Pakistan, who were dissatisfied with his rapid Islamization of Pakistan.
 Political Ulema supported Zia but argued that Islamizing the country was not Zia’s Job instead he should hold elections and transfer power to the elected representatives who will then enforce Islam.